Arca Swiss style plates and clamp cross reference (last updated 2013-04-11)

 works

-L-Bracket not always in Castel-Q
+L-Bracket not in older Castel-Q

 Q-Mount, Q-Base work